serenity4/XCB.jl/docs/src/interface.md

 #### Key events

-XKB is used for translating keystrokes into characters, taking for example the keyboard layout and state into account.
-The code to retrieve characters was inspired from the [XKB tutorial](https://github.com/xkbcommon/libxkbcommon/blob/master/doc/quick-guide.md).
+X and XCB do not offer much keystroke-related utilities, unless we look at some extensions such as XKB, which was used here for processing key inputs.
+It allows the storage of keyboard and keymap states, as well as functions to translate keystrokes into characters.
+The input processing using XKB was inspired from the [XKB tutorial](https://github.com/xkbcommon/libxkbcommon/blob/master/doc/quick-guide.md).

 #### Mouse events

-Mouse events are a lot less complex than key events.
-Mouse state (e.g. which buttons were pressed during another mouse event) and pressed/released buttons are extracted from related X event data.
-The action being performed (pressing or releasing a button) is extracted from the event code.
+It is a lot simpler to handle mouse events.
+Mouse state (e.g. which buttons were already pressed before the current mouse event) and pressed/released buttons are simply extracted from related X events, exposed in XCB via `xcb_button_press_release_event_t` and `xcb_button_release_event_t`.

 #### Pointer events

+Pointer events are handled similarly to mouse events.
+Moving the pointer in the window, as well as leaving or entering it send a X event from which the relevant data is extracted.